Piour/cozy-feeds/README.md

 # To do ...

-* for v1.1 : add filter for links
+* add filter for links
+* add import function
 * note : v1.0 is far from being a good version
 * code review (a lot of cleaning is needed)
 * bug : needs to load feed 2 times before to get updated title : still ?